Cancel anytime

 Total Addressable Market (TAM)

-The TAM for the IT industry is estimated to be in the trillions of dollars.
-IBM is positioned to capture a significant share of this market with its hybrid cloud and AI offerings.
+The global TAM for IT services, cloud computing, and AI is estimated to be several trillion dollars.
+IBM is targeting a significant portion of this TAM by focusing on its core strengths in hybrid cloud, AI, and consulting.

 Upturn SWOT Analysis